NeuroTechX/ntx_slack_archive/devices.md

  >if the pins are really like on the picture (i.e. 1-2 mm long), then they will defenetly not touch the scalp

+4/10/2017 3:19 PM

+ **alexandre.barachant** :

+ >there is a huge tradeoff between comfort and signal quality with this kind of dry electrodes